globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/2016-11-03-water_security.md

 The Global Resilience Partnership (GRP), convened with US$ 150million by The Rockefeller Foundation, USAID and Sida, plans to help millions of vulnerable people in the Sahel, the Horn of Africa, and South and South East Asia better adapt to shocks and chronic stresses and thrive in a more resilient future.

-<em>Turning Risk into Reward: Opportunities for Business at the Development Table will take place at 10-11.30am, 10 November, Africa Pavilion, COP22, Marrakech.
-All welcome</em>
+<em class="blueBrorderGrayBg"><strong>Turning Risk into Reward: Opportunities for Business at the Development Table will take place at 10-11.30am, 10 November, Africa Pavilion, COP22, Marrakech.
+All welcome</strong></em>

 Working in tandem with business, we identify and scale solutions which help vulnerable communities thrive as climate (and other) shocks threaten lives and livelihoods.